readthedocs/sphinx_rtd_theme/docs/installing.rst

 .. note::

-   Adding this theme as an extension is what enables ``sphinxcontrib-jquery`` extension to get properly configured which is required for search, smooth scroll and open/close the flyout.
+   Adding this theme as an extension activates the ``sphinxcontrib-jquery`` extension, which is required for search, smooth scrolling, and the flyout menu.
-   If any of these feature doesn't work, make sure you have the theme declared in your ``extensions``.
+   If any of these features don't work, make sure you have the theme declared in your ``extensions``.

    ..
 More context for this note:
         * https://github.com/readthedocs/sphinx_rtd_theme/issues/1434#issuecomment-2288359582